Socialist Party of Serbia: 2015–present: Minority partner

 After Vučić announced the formation of the People's Movement for the State in March 2023, Dačić has affirmed that it could bring "a new, even higher stage of cooperation between SNS and SPS".
 However, a faction opposed to joining the movement was formed inside SPS with individuals, such as vice-president Predrag J. Marković who has said that "SPS would lose its identity if it joins the movement".
 Despite this, SPS again formed an electoral alliance with JS and Zeleni for the early 2023 parliamentary election.
 SPS suffered from defeat in the elections, only winning 12 seats as part of the SPS-led coalition.
 Dačić expressed his willingness of electing a new president of SPS, however, the main board of SPS expressed its support for Dačić to remain president of SPS and to continue the cooperation with SNS.
 In an unprecedent move, SPS formed a joint electoral list with SNS for the 2024 Belgrade City Assembly election.
 Their electoral list won 52 percent of the popular vote and 64 out of 110 seats in the City Assembly of Belgrade.

 As of November 2024, the SNS-led government, which includes SPS, has been faced with the student-led anti-corruption protests.
 In April 2025, SPS became a minority partner in Đuro Macut's cabinet.
+In the 2026 Serbian parliamentary election, SPS will participate in a joint coalition with its junior partners, JS and Zeleni, as well as the Social Democratic Party of Serbia.